pmagtulis/supremecourt-ph-scraper/README.md

 # Recent updates

 This is currently being developed.
+One initial problem noticed is the length of time it takes for the scraper to get information per each case link.
+Suggestions are welcome.

 # What is this for?